 This meandering stretch of river offers a surprising sense of wilderness considering its close proximity to civilization.
 The sandbar where we camped was laced with bear tracks and the land seemed so untouched that it was a shock to catch a rare glimpse of a road or pass under a bridge and be reminded of the nearby human presence.
 Views from this teal-tinted river vary from gray-walled ridgelines to silver-snagged marshlands thriving with birdlife.
 The presence of snags and log jams makes the river something of an obstacle course and this adds excitement to what is also a very scenic paddle.

 Fitness Level: 1 or easy

-Skill Level: 2 (advanced beginner to intermediate paddling skills).
-While there’s no whitewater, there are sweepers and log jams to contend with.
-In places you need to maneuver well to get through narrow gaps flanked by woody debris.
+Skill Level: 2 (intermediate paddling skills).
+While there’s no whitewater, there are many sweepers and a few log jams to contend with.
+In places you need precise maneuvering skills to thread narrow gaps flanked by woody debris.
 In other places you may need to get over to the bank quickly to portage around logs that are completely blocking the river.

 Map.
 See map below for more information.
 (Print on 8.5″ x 11″ paper).

 - Drive west on Highway 2 from Leavenworth about 14 miles to Cole’s Corner (Milepost 84.7) and turn right (north) onto Highway 207.

 - MP 4.4: The road forks–stay left to keep on the Lake Wenatchee Highway which runs along the north side of Lake Wenatchee.